ZhenbangYou/SysY-Front-End/README.md

 # SysY-Front-End: A One-Pass Intermediate Code Generator

+## Preface
+This documentations aims to be a intelligible and readable tutorial for everyone who wants to get his or her hands dirty with a real compiler.
+Admittedly, this is just a toy compiler with evidently poor performance.
+However, it is due to simplicity and conciseness that this tiny compiler can serve as a material for first step learning.
+Finding either the documentation or code obscure or unintelligible, please inform me of that.
+The success of this project relies on the readability to a large extent.
+By the way, do not forget to check the prerequisites below, though there are just little of them.

+## Prerequisite
+Basic knowledge about **compilers**.
+For mathematical foundations, definitions of **regular expression (REX)** and **context free grammar (CFG)** are suggested.
+In-depth comprehension is not mandatory; instead, this serves no use in terms of developing a compiler with the help of *Lex* and *Yacc*.
+As you may have thought about, familarity with **Lex** and **Yacc** is indispensable.
+If you do not, a manual called *Lex and Yacc (2nd Edition)* will be highly recommended; only the first 3 chapters are required, but it would be better if you could also master the uasge of **inherited attributes** which is in chap7.

 ## Brief Introduction
 This code generator translates SysY in to Eeyore.
   - For the definition of SysY, see [here](https://pku-minic.github.io/online-doc/#/sysy/).
 Basically, it is a subset of C.